ehourdakis/RealsenseRecord/README.md

 HW synchronization of multiple cameras is described in this [white paper](https://dev.intelrealsense.com/docs/external-synchronization-of-intel-realsense-depth-cameras?_ga=2.163875643.506586051.1643829742-1302374545.1643264215).

 ## [Docker](#Docker)
 The folder **Docker** includes a Dockerfile and a pre-compiled library, for running the recorder seamlessly.
 Please refer to the [Docker/README.md](Docker/README.md) for more information on installing and executing this contained application.

+## ROS
+The folder **ROS** includes packages for running the application in a ROS environment.
+Please refer to the [ROS/README.md](ROS/README.md) for more information.